Director

 Lady Wax

-One segment of Lucy Kirkwood’s career in theatre includes her residency at Clean Break, an English theatre company that has been working with women in prison since 1979 with the aim to raise issues of female criminality in relation to the justice system.
-By way of its various programmes, the company explores the intersections between the spaces of theatre and the institution of prison, thus giving voice to women who, in various theatrical representations, speak about life in prison – in relation to society, life and legal system.
-The theatre company makes it very clear: the attitude of the state judicial system towards women is one of the major proofs that we still live in an unequal society in which women are judged according to different standards.
+Lucy Kirkwood’s career in theatre includes a significant residency at Clean Break, an English theatre company that has been collaborating with women in prison since 1979 with the aim to address issues of female criminality within the justice system.
+Through its various programmes, the company delves into the intersections between the spaces of theatre and the institution of prison, thus giving voice to women who, in diverse theatrical representations, share their experiences of life in prison – in relation to society, life and the legal system.
+The theatre company firmly highlights that the state judicial system’s attitude towards women is a major indication major that we still live in an unequal society where women are judged according to different standards.

-The Welkin is set in 1759 in a small village in Suffolk where a jury of twelve matrons must decide on the life and death of Sally Poppy, a young woman accused of murdering an eleven-year-old child with the help of her lover.
-The all-female jury must decide by a democratic vote on the truth of Sally’s alleged pregnancy, which could save her from the death sentence by hanging.
+The Welkin is set in 1759 in a small Suffolk village, where a jury of twelve matrons must determine the fate of Sally Poppy, a young woman accused of murdering an eleven-year-old child with her lover’s assistance.
+The all-female jury must democratically decide on the veracity of Sally’s claimed pregnancy, which, if true, could spare her from the death sentence by hanging.

 Sebastijan Horvat